 Change is part of human life.
 Sometimes the changes are small and not directly visible; sometimes a huge shift in our life lies ahead of us and controls our thoughts and emotions.

-Over four years ago, I moved to Brussels with my husband and a little baby of six weeks.
+Many years ago, I moved to Brussels with my husband and a little baby of six weeks.
 Everything was new: the apartment, living in a city (we came from the Luxembourgish Ardennes), the neighbours, the language(s), my husband's job, and of course all our family life.

 I kept myself busy with exploring the area and the museums with a pushchair as best as I could, although I had to face a lot of challenges as I discovered that public buildings and transport were not extremely well equipped for a baby.
 I went for walks every day and tried to get to know the shops, the pharmacies, and all the new doctors we had to go to.